imjuni/jin-curlize/README.md

 });
 ```

-## r2curl
+## jin-axios-curlize

-If you want that curl command generate from AxiosRequest, use [r2curl](https://www.npmjs.com/package/r2curl) package.
+If you want that curl command generate from AxiosRequest, use [jin-axios-curlize](https://www.npmjs.com/package/jin-axios-curlize) package.